t0ry003/Joystick-Crosshair-1088BS-LED-Matrix/README.md

 -   Microcontroller (Arduino UNO)
 -   Joystick module
 -   1088BS 8x8 LED Matrix
+-   Wires

 ## Usage

-1. Connect the joystick to the microcontroller (GND, +5V, VRX -> A0, VRY -> A1);
+1. Connect the joystick to the microcontroller (GND, +5V, VRX -> A0, VRY -> A1).
+The REF's on the joystick may differ, HOR, VER and so on
-2. Power up the microcontroller and upload the code.
+2. Power up the microcontroller and upload the code

 ## Code